 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
 All the skills of language are essential to participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.

 At East Tilbury Primary School, reading is encouraged throughout every year group.
 There are reading areas set up around the school, displaying a range of text types, which pupils may enjoy at their leisure.
 Time is given to pupils to read within the school day both in reading skills sessions, where pupils are completing structured activities to extend their skills, and through independent reading time.
-Challenging materials from CGP and Nelson are used to develop the children’s comprehension and understanding of language during reading skills sessions.
+Challenging materials from 'Fred's Academy' are used to develop the children’s comprehension and understanding of language during reading skills sessions.
 Each child is provided with a levelled reading book that they may read to staff and are expected to read at home in order to experience a broad range of text types.
 Children who read regularly are rewarded for their dedication.
 Reading is also promoted through competitions, such as the ‘Extreme Read’ and national reading events such as ‘World Book Day’.

 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
 All the skills of language are essential to participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.

 At East Tilbury Primary School, reading is encouraged throughout every year group.
 There are reading areas set up around the school, displaying a range of text types, which pupils may enjoy at their leisure.
 Time is given to pupils to read within the school day both in reading skills sessions, where pupils are completing structured activities to extend their skills, and through independent reading time.
-Challenging materials from CGP and Nelson are used to develop the children’s comprehension and understanding of language during reading skills sessions.
+Challenging materials from 'Fred's Academy' are used to develop the children’s comprehension and understanding of language during reading skills sessions.
 Each child is provided with a levelled reading book that they may read to staff and are expected to read at home in order to experience a broad range of text types.
 Children who read regularly are rewarded for their dedication.
 Reading is also promoted through competitions, such as the ‘Extreme Read’ and national reading events such as ‘World Book Day’.

 Writing |